fatred/problemofnetworkdotcom/content/posts/vault-transit-encryption/index.md

 ```

 I am going to be honest now and say this took me a little bit of dancing around.
 All the work was in the two functions.
-So lets start with the signatures.
+So lets start with main.

 We added a bit in main to stand up a vault client.
 Once this is authenticated, we will need to pass that client object around the functions, so we add that to the args.